Pablo Nassar

-Pablo Nassar Bolaños (born 28 January 1977 in Alajuela) is a Costa Rican former professional football player.
+Pablo Nassar Bolaños (born 28 January 1977) is a Costa Rican former professional football player.

 Club career

 Nassar came through the youth ranks at Alajuelense and won two league titles with the club.
 He also had spells on loan at Universidad and Pérez Zeledón.

 In November 2009, Alajuelense reported Nassar retired from playing football and joined the club's backroom staff.
 It emerged injury cut short his career.

 International career

 Nassar played at the 1997 FIFA World Youth Championship in Malaysia.